Neuroanthropology: Anthropology and neuroscience

 Cultural neuroscience is another area that focuses on society's impact on the brain, but with a different focus.
-For example, studies in cultural neuroscience focus on differences in brain development across cultures using methods from cross-cultural psychology, whereas neuroanthropology revolves around regions in the brain that corresponds to differences in cultural upbringing.
+For example, studies in cultural neuroscience focus on differences in brain development across cultures using methods from cross-cultural psychology, whereas neuroanthropology revolves around regions in the brain that correspond to differences in cultural upbringing.

 Previously within the field of cultural neuroscience, anthropological methods such as ethnographic fieldwork have not been viewed as crucial for obtaining results to their hypotheses.
 Neuroanthropology, on the other hand, aims to focus largely on incorporating ideas and practices from both anthropology and neuroscience to better understand how culture impacts brain development.
 Specifically, neuroanthropology studies how differences in culture may influence neuronal signals and development pertaining to language, music, mental calculations, self-knowledge, and self-awareness.
 A major finding concludes that experience determines pre-existing patterns of neural activity.

 History

 Neuroanthropology got revived as a field of study during a 2008 American Anthropological Association conference session.
 The session was titled "The Encultured Brain: Neuroanthropology and Interdisciplinary Engagement".
 In the past, neuroscience and anthropology existed as two separate disciplines that worked together only when necessary.
 During the 2008 AAA conference session, the need for a study intersecting both fields of study was brought forth with claims that culture directly impacts brain development.

 The lecture given by Daniel Lende at the 2008 AAA conference session specifically revolved around the benefits the field of anthropology would gain if they incorporated neuroscience into the field.
 As Lende stated, studying the brain would give us some answers as to why individuals behave the way they do.
 Essentially, Lende argues that neuroanthropology would allow anthropologists to tackle questions that were previously unable to be answered.
 These were questions that were first proposed by Franz Boas and Bronislaw Malinowski as they tried to study what motivates individuals and what becomes a desire.
 In short, according to Lende, combining anthropology and neuroscience into neuroanthropology would enable individuals to study why individuals do the things they do.